Tresmaine Grimes, PhD, Dean, Dyson College of Arts and Sciences and School of Education

 Francine Falk-Ross, PhD, NYC Department Chair and Professor

-Shobana Musti, PhD, Westchester Department Chair and Associate Professor
+Shobana Musti, PhD, Westchester Department Chair and Professor

 Desiree Narciso, Director of Marketing and Communications

 Joanna Lockspeiser, Academic Advisor, NYC

 Hayden Garrabrant, School Partnership Coordinator, NYC